lilygoose89/startupchiangmai/about.md

 When we tell people we think this quiet, temple-filled city is the next Silicon Valley of Thailand, the typical response is a laugh or a cocked eyebrow.
 "Why?" they ask.
 We ask, "WHY NOT?!"

-While Chiang Mais more hyped for lifestyle than hustle, it's a city that manages to bring together an incredibly diverse set of people and skills.
+While Chiang Mai is more hyped for lifestyle than hustle, it's a city that manages to bring together an incredibly diverse set of people and skills.
 We believe this is an asset.
 This is a city full of thought-leaders, and a conscious class that wants to do more than create the next CandyCrush.

 What can a city full of passionate people do with the right kind of voice and backing?
 You tell us.
 Better yet, SHOW US.